shreyanallamothu/birth_lottery/README.md

 # Birth Lottery
 <h1>How much of your life comes down to geographic luck?
 If you were one of the 251 people born this minute, where would you land?
 What opportunities would you get?</h1>

 <p>Spin the wheel, land somewhere on Earth, see what that means for your life.
 Birth Lottery is an interactive iOS app that simulates this idea.
 With a simple spin, you’re randomly assigned a country of birth based on real-world population data, then shown key statistics that reflect what life might look like there.
-Users are given an opportunity to learn more about effective altruism and donate to Giving What We Can, a global nonprofit</p>
+Users are given an opportunity to learn more about effective altruism and donate to Giving What We Can is a global nonprofit that promotes effective giving by helping people donate to charities that do the most good.</p>

 <h2>The Inspiration</h2>
 I was inspired to create this after learning about the idea of a birth lottery in one of my first-year classes.
 It's meant to illustrate that how something as random as where you are born can impact your opportunities and life outcomes in a visual and personal way.
 You can also input your own country of origin and compare your actual birthplace stats against your randomly assigned one.